sajjadhesami/solostack-llm-efficiency/README.md

 ## Tech Arena 2025 - Efficient LLM Inference Pipeline (with Fine-Tuning)

 ### Challenge Overview
-This repository contains our submission for the Huawei Ireland Research Center Tech Arena 2025 (Phase 2) challenge, *Spend Less and Do More – An LLM Efficiency Challenge*.
+This repository contains my submission for the Huawei Ireland Research Center Tech Arena 2025 (Phase 2) challenge, *Spend Less and Do More – An LLM Efficiency Challenge*.
 The brief focuses on building an efficient single-round question-answering pipeline that maximizes accuracy while minimizing end-to-end latency.
 The evaluator combines multiple optimizations such as RAG, efficient serving, and compact model design, so every engineering choice must deliver measurable latency savings without sacrificing answer quality.

 ### Objective & Metrics
 - **Goal**: Deliver an optimized LLM inference pipeline for single-turn QA (no conversation memory).